booz-allen-guild/MagicMirror/README.md

 bash -c "$(curl -sL https://raw.githubusercontent.com/MichMich/MagicMirror/master/installers/raspberry.sh)"
 ```

+This step will take about 10-15 minutes, so be patient while it runs.
+It downloads and installs all the necessary dependencies and programs.

 ### Start it up

 After installation, you can launch the MagicMirror by moving into the MagicMirror folder, and running the npm start command